 Does Oregon have legal online sportsbooks?

-Yes, just one — the Oregon Lottery DraftKings Sportsbook.
-DraftKings is available statewide but only allows wagering on professional sports, with no betting on college games.
-It remains the only Oregon sports betting app available in the state.
+Yes, just one — DraftKings Sportsbook.
+DraftKings is available statewide and it remains the only Oregon sports betting app available in the state.

 In early 2021, it appeared as though DraftKings was about to replace SBTech as a new provider for the Oregon Lottery’s online sportsbook.
 However, those negotiations appeared threatened when the Oregon Lottery raised questions about DraftKings already offering its daily fantasy sports site to Oregon players.
 There are no Oregon sports betting laws either authorizing or forbidding daily fantasy sports.

 In order to smooth things over, DraftKings chose to eliminate that point of contention and stopped accepting Oregon entries into its DFS contests starting July 26, 2021.
 Discussions continued, and in late August 2021, the Oregon Lottery Commission unanimously approved a provider switch from SBTech to DraftKings.
 DraftKings went fully live replacing Scoreboard on Jan.
 18, 2022.